Hypnotherapy for Blushing – Case Study

-Blushing was depriving me of a social life.
-I’ve always had a good job and good friends, but often felt anxious in social situations.
-The mere thought of socializing would make me nervous and I would always make excuses – avoiding parties or drinks after work with my colleagues.
-The thing I was most nervous about was being the centre of attention – if someone, for example, commented on my tie I would automatically feel embarrassed and blush.
-If someone then commented on my blushing, I felt I could die from embarrassment!
+* Blushing was depriving me of a social life.
+I’ve always had a good job and supportive friends, but often felt anxious in social situations.
+The mere thought of socialising would make me nervous.
+I was always making excuses – avoiding parties or drinks after work with my colleagues.
+The thing I was most nervous about was being the centre of attention.
+If someone, for example, commented on my tie I would automatically feel embarrassed and blush.
+To make matters worse if someone commented on my blushing, I felt I could die from embarrassment!
 It was even worse when I was talking to women I was interested in.
-I would become tongue-tied and often go red and make an excuse to end the conversation.
+My fear of blushing would make me become tongue-tied and go red.
+So I’d make an excuse to end the conversation.

 As a child my parents divorced when I was 10 and there were a lot of arguments about whom I should live with.
-I felt divided loyalty towards both of my parents and at some level blamed myself for their problems and felt a failure because I couldn’t keep them together.
-Alix helped me to accept that my parents break up was not my fault.
+I felt divided loyalty towards both of my parents.
+And at some level blamed myself for their problems.
+Plus I felt a failure because I couldn’t keep them together.
+Alix helped me to accept that my parents’ break up was not my fault.
 She helped me to focus on my positive attributes, to value myself and not feel embarrassed about who I was.
 Gradually I began to relax and take the pressure off myself.
-As my confidence has grown my fears of blushing have disappeared and today, even if I am with a woman I really fancy, I can hold my own without going red.
+As my confidence has grown my fears of blushing have disappeared.
+And today, even if I am with a woman I really fancy, I can hold my own without going red.
 What a relief!